-Los Angeles Times veteran journalist covering the luxury lifestyle, including fashion, food, travel, business, health care and entertainment in print and online.
-Multi-tasking communications professional also adept in marketing and public relations messaging and photography editing.
+Veteran editor and writer covering the luxury lifestyle, including food, travel, business, cannabis, fashion, health care and entertainment in print and online.
+Multi-tasking communications professional also adept in marketing, content creation, and public relations messaging and photography editing.

 One of the most epic mix-ups in the history of the Academy Awards could have been the result of a faulty envelope design as much as bad backstage distribution.
 Warren Beatty and Faye Dunaway were there to present the last award of the night, the Oscar for best picture.